MithamoMorgan/Diabetes_Prediction/README.md

 * streamlit</br>
 * jupyter

-Refer the requirements text file for automated Installation: It allows users to install all necessary packages quickly using a single command (`pip install -r requirements.txt`), making setup much easier.
+Refer the requirements text file for automated Installation.
+It allows users to install all necessary packages quickly using a single command (`pip install -r requirements.txt`), making setup much easier.

 ## App Overview
 This app can assist medical professionals in making a diagnosis but should not be used as a substitute for a professional diagnosis.</br>